gsi-ee/dabc/plugins/root/docu/JSROOT.md

 Than one should call JSROOT.AssertPrerequisites(kind,callback,debug) methods, which accepts following arguments:

-* kind - kind of functionality to load, can be '2d', '3d' or 'io'
+- kind - functionality to load, can be:
+  + '2d' core functionality plus normal drawings for 1D/2D objects
+  + '3d' adds 3D drawings for 2D/3D histograms
+  + 'io' binary file I/O plus '2d' graphic
-* callback - call back function which is called when all necessary scripts are loaded
+- callback - call back function which is called when all necessary scripts are loaded
-* debug - id of <div id='your_id'></div> block where debug information will be shown while scripts loading
+- debug - id of HTML element where debug information will be shown while scripts loading

-Parameter kind defines which JSROOT scripts are loaded:
-- '2d' is core functionality plus normal drawings for 1D/2D objects
-- '3d' adds 3D drawings for 2D/3D histograms
-- 'io' graphic plus binary file I/O

 JSROOT.AssertPrerequisites should be called before any other JSROOT functions can be used.
 At the best one call it with `onload` handler like: